fadi-baghdadi-f4d1/student-management-system/README.md

 # Student Management System

 ## About
 A Rest CRUD APIs for adding, selecting, updating, and removing students.
-Using Spring Boot Framework.
+Using Spring Boot Framework and MongoDB for database.

 ### **Note:**